docker/docs/ee/ucp/authorization/group-resources.md

 > Default collections and collection labels
 >
-> Default collections are good for users who ony work on a well-defined slice of
+> Default collections are good for users who work only on a well-defined slice of
 > the system, as well as users who deploy stacks and don't want to edit the
 > contents of their compose files.
 A user with more versatile roles in the
 > system, such as an administrator, might find it better to set custom labels for